jasonmcalpin/kiss/docs/game/design-document.md

 **Step 0:** Player A plays Ancient Fuel Depot, rolls 4, gains 4 resources

 **Step 1:**
-- All planets generate resources
+- All systems generate resources
 - Player A allocates 8 resources to military leader, 5 to expansion
-- Planet Xerion chooses to upgrade from T:2 to T:3 (costs 3 resources)
+- System Xerion chooses to upgrade from T:2 to T:3 (costs 3 resources)

 **Step 2:**
 - Initiative: Player A rolls 4, Player B rolls 6